-With the postseason now finished, the activity is about to pick up.
-What storylines lie ahead around the league in what is shaping up to be a likely busy NHL offseason?
-Next up in our Offseason Keys series is a look at the New York Islanders.
+With the postseason and draft now finished, the activity is really about to pick up with free agency now just hours away from officially opening.
+What storylines lie ahead around the league in what is shaping up to be a busy NHL offseason?
+Next up in our Offseason Keys series is a look at the St. Louis Blues.

 Photo courtesy of USA Today Sports Images.